Application of a time-convolutionless stochastic Schr\"odinger equation to energy transport and thermal relaxation: Introduction

-The numerical solution of the TCLSSE requires the generation of complex coloured noise, essential to mimic the correlation functions of the non-Markovian baths \cite{Luczka2005}.
+The numerical solution of the TCLSSE requires the generation of complex coloured noise to mimic the correlation functions of the non-Markovian baths \cite{Luczka2005}.
 Here we introduce a portable and fast algorithm to generate any coloured noise whose power spectrum is a positive function.
-The algorithm relies on the ability of performing a Fast Fourier Transform and is therefore easily optimised.
-Other algorithms have been presented in the past to solve this problem or at least the one of generating real coloured noise \cite{Rice1944,Billah1990,Barrat2011}.
+The algorithm relies on the ability of performing a fast Fourier transform and is therefore easily optimised.
+Other algorithms have been presented in the past to generate real coloured noise \cite{Rice1944,Billah1990,Barrat2011}.
 In section \ref{noisegeneration}, we compare our algorithm to some of them and show that it performs better than these routines while having a broader range of applicability.